 Bicep, the electronic Belfast duo, is preparing for the biggest show of their young career that will be held at the Roundhouse in London next year on April 28.
 Bicep are set to release their self-titled debut album via Ninja Tune on September 1.
 The album’s last track ‘Aura‘, which sets the scene for an album of all-new material to come, is online now.
 Tickets for the Roundhouse date will be on sale from noon on Friday, July 21st.
 Check […]

-Highlights, tips and info to live authentic going out experiences in London
+Highlights, tips & info to live authentic going out experiences in London

 What time do people go out and how is the nightlife in London?